-Applicants who have applied for the UKRI Future Leaders Fellowships can also apply for an Ernest Rutherford Fellowship but cannot hold two fellowships which fund their working time simultaneously.
+Applicants who have applied for the UKRI Future Leaders Fellowships can also apply for an ERF but cannot hold two fellowships which fund their working time simultaneously.

-Applicants who apply for an Ernest Rutherford Fellowship in the 2021/22 round cannot apply for a Stephen Hawking Fellowship Round 2.
+Applicants who apply for an ERF in the 2021 to 2022 round cannot apply for a Stephen Hawking Fellowship round two.

-Each Fellowship will last for five years, with 10 being offered in the 2021/22 round.
+Each fellowship will last for five years, with 10 being offered in the 2021 to 2022 round.
 The aim is to support future scientific leaders to establish a strong, independent research programme.

 STFC currently supports a number of Ernest Rutherford Fellows undertaking a range of research within STFC core science areas.